fictionic/SiteswapSuite/README.md

 Each of these will be explained in turn.

+### Option Syntax

+Some arguments accept options to control their behavior.
+Currently the only way to pass options to an argument is as follows: `--argument:option1,option2,...`, where each `optionN` is a (long or short) option name with the leading `--` or `-` removed.
+If an option itself requires an argument, specify it with `option=arg`.

+For example, to compute at most two transitions, selecting the second, you could pass `-T:m=2,o=1`.

 ### Input

 Inputs can either be literal—that is, parsed from a cmdline argument—or generated from some previously computed siteswap-object(s).